jmh3434/java-precourse/Precourse Java.md

-We just have to meet the expectations given by the API.
+To use an API, we just have to meet the expectations given by the API.

-For example, we might have a PayBill API - /PayBill
+For example, let's take the previous example of paying a bill online.
+We might have a "PayBill"

+-    /PayBill

 The programmer who creates it, may say that this API will take: